-- Call 310-660-3100 from a cellular telephone - Dial "9-1-1" or press the "Emergency Call 911" button from any El Camino College telephone - Pick up any of the emergency phones located in many of the buildings - Press the button on any of the blue emergency phones that are located throughout the campus walkways - Press the button on any of the blue "police" phones located in the parking lots - Come into the police station which is located in Parking Lot K at the corner of Redondo Beach Boulevard and Crenshaw Boulevard
+- Call 310-660-3100 from a cell phone (non-emergencies) - Dial "9-1-1" or press the "Emergency Call 911" button from any El Camino College telephone - Pick up any of the emergency phones located in many of the buildings - Press the button on any of the blue emergency phones that are located throughout the campus walkways - Press the button on any of the blue "police" phones located in the parking lots - Come to the police station which is located in Parking Lot K at the corner of Redondo Beach Boulevard and Crenshaw Boulevard

 In response to a call, the Campus Police Department will take the required action, dispatching an officer or asking the victim to file an incident report.
-All incident reports received by the Campus Police Department are forwarded to the chief of police for review and potential action.
-Incidents involving student misconduct are also referred to the El Camino College Student Development Office and/or the Office of Title IX, Diversity and Inclusion.
-Incidents involving employees shall be reported to Human Resources.
+Incidents involving student misconduct may also referred to the El Camino College Student Development Office and/or the Office of Title IX, Diversity and Inclusion.
+Incidents involving employees may be referred to Human Resources.
 The Campus Police Department may investigate a report when it is deemed appropriate.